dlloa/arducross/readme.md

 A/B: Select Option

 ** SAVING **
-Pausing and Saving is now an option.
+Pausing and Saving is now an option. </br>
-Saving WILL OVERWRITE the first 34 BYTES from the EEPROM.
+Saving WILL OVERWRITE the first 34 BYTES from the EEPROM. </br>

-BYTE 1: Version and Status (VVVVSSSS)
+BYTE 1: Version and Status </br>
-BYTE 2: Board Number
+BYTE 2: Board Number </br>
-BYTE 3-34: Board Status
+BYTE 3-34: Board Status </br>

 OK! is displayed when you complete the board.
 Pressing A/B after restarts the game.